Language-Research-Technology/ro-crate-schema-tools/profiles/sossplus/sossplus-profile.md

 There are a number of related projects going on to solve this issue taking various approaches; all of which may, of course be useful to some groups

 - A couple of groups worked on using LinkML to express schemas - this was promising but appears to have failed as an approach at this stage
 - RO-Crate Validator https://github.com/crs4/rocrate-validator based on hand-compiled SHACL shapes for a number of profiles.
-This approach is still a work in progress and it looks like all the Shacl must be hand-written
+This approach is still a work in progress and it looks like all the SHACL must be hand-written and is independent of the profile text and validation (could be wrong on this)
-- Michael Milton is working on another SHACL based proposal which is more aligned with RO-Crate practice in that the proposed rules are crate-compatible: https://github.com/WEHI-SODA-Hub/RoCrateProfileProposal
+- Michael Milton is working on another SHACL based proposal which is more aligned with RO-Crate practice in that the proposed rules are crate-compatible: https://github.com/WEHI-SODA-Hub/RoCrateProfileProposal  -- examples from this work look VERY similar in structure to some of the SoSS plus but use SHACL terms.
+If we were to adopt and approach like this it would only be a subset of SHACL that was included in an RO-Crate profile language drawing the line on what is and is not supported, and reasonable for for projects to implement in non SHACL environments would be crucial.
-- This proposal https://github.com/crs4/rocrate-validator covers some of the same ground -- see the discussion on this issue for more context about its status
+- This proposal https://github.com/crs4/rocrate-validator covers some of the same ground -- see the discussion on [this issue](https://github.com/ResearchObject/ro-crate/issues/399) for more context about its status

 # Explainer: From SoSS to SoSS+ with examples

-Schema.org describes its "Schema" using Rx`DF Properties (rdf:Property) and RDF Schema Classes (rdfs:Class), the conventions are described in the Schema.org [Data Model](https://schema.org/docs/datamodel.html).
+Schema.org describes its "Schema" using RDF Properties (rdf:Property) and RDF Schema Classes (rdfs:Class), the conventions are described in the Schema.org [Data Model](https://schema.org/docs/datamodel.html).
 We will refer to this approach a *Schema.org Style Schema* - a SoSS for short.
 This section of the SoSS+ profile explains step by step the SoSS+ approach, starting from the simple SoSS approach.

 TODO: Expand on "Not all RDF Classes and properties are readily available in the SoSS format".
 In this profile we will use Schema to refer to all the ontology-like things.